 Tammy maintains a diversified business transactions practice, with emphasis on domestic and international mergers and acquisitions, joint ventures, capital markets and securities, secured and unsecured lending transactions and general corporate governance matters.
 She has extensive experience working with clients in a wide range of industries, including in energy, oil and gas exploration, and maritime shipping.

 Tammy has been awarded many professional accolades throughout her career.
-She is recognised as a ‘Leading Individual’ in the Banking, Finance and Capital Markets category and consistently recommended in the Corporate and Commercial category by Legal 500 Caribbean.
+She is recognised as a ‘Leading Individual’ in the Banking, Finance and Capital Markets category and highly rated in the Corporate and Commercial category by Legal 500 Caribbean.
 She was recognised for her work providing Bermuda law advice to Inkia Energy and IC Power Holdings (Kallpa) on a credit facility obtained by a Peruvian subsidiary of the companies.
 In 2018 she was recognised for assisting Global SC Finance IV, a subsidiary of marine container leasing company Seaco, with all the Bermuda aspects of its private placement of $294m of fixed rate asset-backed notes.

 Tammy is a member of the Bermuda Bar Association and is a justice of the peace as well as a founding member and legal counsel of WISTA Bermuda, Bermuda chapter of Women in Shipping and Trade Association and BERMEPA (Bermuda Marine Environmental Protection Association Ltd.), a chapter of NAMEPA (North American Marine Environment Protection Association.)